ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Procedure to delete Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-delete}

-Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license that is originally associated with the service.
-However, you need to manually delete any other unwanted licenses from the Caveonix RiskForesight licenses table on the Resources page in the VMware Solutions console.
+Deleting the Caveonix RiskForesight service also deletes the initial Caveonix RiskForesight license that was originally associated with the service.
+However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight licenses** table on the **Resources** page in the VMware Solutions console.

 To delete the Caveonix RiskForesight service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
 For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
-{: note}
+{: important}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Licenses** from the left navigation pane.
 2. In the **Caveonix RiskForesight licenses** table, find the license to delete.